Try These Easy Vegetarian Lunch Ideas for Work

 So, for our final week of Meatless May, we are discussing about quick vegetarian lunch ideas for work along with some vegetarian lunch meal prep solutions!
 And you don’t have to be vegetarian or vegan to enjoy these easy recipes.
 Plus, the more plants the better for all of us!

-Food to Include for Healthy Packed Lunch Ideas for Work
+Food to Include for Healthy Packed Vegetarian Lunch Ideas for Work

-Here is my list of the things to include for a vegetarian bag lunch idea:
+Here is a list of the things to include for a vegetarian bag lunch idea:

 - Fresh fruits (dried and canned may also work)